surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

     iii) Do a **Shutdown with Sysprep**.<br /> More details are [here](https://aws.amazon.com/premiumsupport/knowledge-center/sysprep-create-install-ec2-windows-amis/)
          After shutting down with sysprep, the EC2 instance as expected cannot be accessed using AD credentials. <br/>

-   g) Create Image of the above Ec2 instance, say **ami-custom**
+   g) Create Image of the above Ec2 instance, say **ami-custom**<br />
-   h) We will use this image **ami-custom** in AWS Launch Configuration.
+   h) We will use this image **ami-custom** in AWS Launch Configuration.<br />
-       Optionally, an Ec2 instance can be launched from this image, and after launch you will notice:
+       Optionally, an Ec2 instance can be launched from this image, and after launch you will notice:<br />
-       - Able to login with Adminstrator and the specified password.
+       - Able to login with Adminstrator and the specified password.<br />
-       - Not able to login using AD login.
+       - Not able to login using AD login.<br />

 ### Join Approach: